Moronman

 (a mile and a quarter up the Russian River to a turnaround point and back downstream to the staging area)

 Everyone was assigned to a wave for the start of the swim.
 I don't know how they split up the waves, but I'm guessing it had to do with the estimated finish times on the registration form.
-If that's the case, I must have really underestimated my time on the registration form, because I ended up in the first wave.
+If that's the case, I must have really underestimated my time on the registration form, because I somehow ended up in the first wave.

 By the time I found a spot for my bike, I only had about thirty seconds to stretch before they called my wave down to the water.
-So just like that it was time to strip down and size up the competition.
+So, just like that, it was time to strip down and size up the competition.
 The guy standing next to me actually looked like the muscle and ligament dude in one of those anatomy pictures, only painted a skin color.
+As I packed my clothes into my sports bag there was no way to hide the fact that I was going to have more swimsuit and more body fat than any other man in the competition (and most of the women, too).
+Mr. Anatomy gave my baggy suit a strange look.

 “My girlfriend threatened to dump me if I bought a Speedo,” I said apologetically.